-There's another problem, however: It should cost more money.
+There's another problem, however: This SRT Jeep should cost more money.

 Hear me out: EPA ratings for the Trackhawk are 11/17/13 mpg city/highway/combined.
 That's ... laughably bad as fuel economy goes, but not unexpected for a 2.5-ton truck that can hit 60 mph in 3.5 seconds (according to the manufacturer).
 There's no way the Trackhawk doesn't fit into one of the penalty zones of the gas-guzzler tax — created as part of the 1978 National Energy Act and an attempt to disincentivize the production and purchase of inefficient vehicles.

-In mostly highway drives from Chicago to Elkhart Lake, Wis., and back, highway cruising would reliably display fuel economy readings of 18 or even 19 mpg.
-When I first got in the Trackhawk, however, the average mpg after a suburbs-city commute hadn't even reached double digits yet.
-It's not made to be efficient, and it's incredibly difficult to drive it efficiently.
+In mostly highway drives from Chicago to Elkhart Lake, Wis., and back, highway cruising in the Jeep SRT would reliably display fuel economy readings of 18 or even 19 mpg.
+When I first got in the SRT Trackhawk, however, the average mpg after a suburbs-city commute hadn't even reached double digits yet.
+The Trackhawk Jeep Grand Cherokee SRT is not made to be efficient, and it's incredibly difficult to drive it efficiently.

-What is it made for?
-Throwing on a helmet and taking it to the track.
+What is this Jeep made for?
+The SRT Trackhawk Jeep Grand Cherokee is made for throwing on a helmet and taking it to the track.
 Look at the photo above again and tell me that comfortable mid-size SUV doesn't look completely at home on a racetrack.
 There's a launch mode, too, if you prefer to live your life a quarter-mile at a time.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.